 If you already have a prefilled Data Collaborator Agreement, you can attach in the SSCS ticket.

 The sponsoring department should obtain signature from the data collaborator and then route the data collaborator agreement in AURA.

-If there are any follow-up questions on the agreement, URA will check-in, but the paperwork will not delay the CNET extension.
+If there are follow-up questions on the agreement, URA will work to resolve.
+However, that process will not delay the CNET extension.
 SSCS completes the extension with the understanding that the agreement is being routed or will be routed through the University Research Administration and relies on the department communicating and enforcing the expectations and responsibilities of the agreement to the data collaborator.